solliancenet/ica-wbs/Whiteboard design session/design-challenge-guide-facilitator.md

 **Do not expect to memorize every detail** of the design challenge session.

-When participants are doing activities, you can **look ahead to refresh your memory**.

--   **Consider creating a "parking lot"** to record issues or questions raised that are outside the scope of the design challenge session or can be answered later.
+**Consider creating a "parking lot"** to record issues or questions raised that are outside the scope of the design challenge session or can be answered later.
 Decide how you will address these issues, so you can acknowledge them without being derailed by them.

 ***Have fun**!
 Encourage participants to have fun and share!*